 - 1. Learner Development How do you meet the developmental needs of all the different learners in your classroom?
 (InTASC 1) - 2.
 Learning Differences What types of diverse learners do you have in your classroom?
-How do you adjust your instruction to accommodate the learning differences of the learners in your classroom (For example: Exceptional Students, Gifted, ELL,)?
-(InTASC 2) - 3.
+How do you adjust your instruction to accommodate the learning differences of the learners in your classroom?
+(For example: Special Needs Students, Gifted, ELL, etc.) (InTASC 2) - 3.
 Learning Environments How do you create a learning environment that encourages positive social interaction, active engagement in learning, and self-motivation?
 How do you manage student behavior and implement rules and procedures?
 (InTASC 3) - 4.
 Content Knowledge What is the most important content you teach your students?
 How do you decide what to teach and how to teach it?
 (InTASC 4) - 5.
 Application of Content What strategies do you use to encourage communication in your classroom?
 How do you use technology to help you communicate ideas to learners?
 How do you engage your students in critical thinking and collaborative problem solving?
 (InTASC 5) - 6.
 Assessment What data do you collect about student learning in your classroom?
 How do you use that data/evidence to guide your instructional practices and improve student learning?
 What tools are used to assess student learning?
 (InTASC 6) - 7.
 Planning for Instruction Describe your process for long-term and short-term lesson planning.
 Do you plan collaboratively with your colleagues?
 (InTASC 7) - 8.
 Instructional Strategies What different kinds of instructional strategies do you use that help foster your learners' critical thinking and problem-solving abilities?
 (InTASC 8) - 9.
-Professional Learning and Ethical Practice How you use reflection as a way to improve your practice as a professional?
+Professional Learning and Ethical Practice Describe how you use reflection as a way to improve your practice as a professional.
 What professional literature do you read to stay current with the teaching profession?
 (InTASC 9) - 10.
 Leadership and Collaboration How do you foster relationships with colleagues, parents, and the community?
 (InTASC 10) - 11.
 Why do you teach? - 12.
-From your experience, what is the best thing about teaching? - 13.
-From your experience, what is most challenging about teaching? - 14.
-What advice do you have for me as a someone considering the teaching profession?
+What is the best thing about teaching, in your view? - 13.
+What is the most frustrating thing about teaching? - 14.
+What advice do you have for me as a BHSU student?